cloudflare/cloudflare-docs/products/page-shield/src/content/about/malicious-script-detection.md

 The score threshold for considering a script as malicious is currently set to 60.
 If the script classification score is below this value, the Script Monitor dashboard will display the script as being malicious.

-You can configure [Malicious Domain Alerts](#).
-You will receive an alert notification as soon as Cloudflare detects a malicious script loaded from a known malicious domain in your zone.
+You can configure [Malicious Code Alerts](/reference/alerts).
+You will receive an alert notification as soon as Cloudflare detects JavaScript code classified as malicious in your zone.